PublicisSapient/accelerated-news/README.md

 ## Implementation decisions made in this example

 1. For this example, we have chosen to use pure CSS and CSS Variables to implement a simple design system.
-We have used [Chota](https://jenil.github.io/chota/), a lightweight CSS framework, to get us started with some foundational styles.
-Obviously you can use any other styling framework in your own apps.
+Obviously you can use any styling framework and component library in your own apps.
 2. We have used [BEM](https://en.bem.info/) to properly namespace our styles.
 Of course, this is not needed if you use more modern techniques like CSS Modules or CSS-in-JS.
 However, it is always good to know the classic CSS techniques.